dmking0728/100-days-of-code/dailylog.md

 DAY 100: July 7, 2019

 Today's Progress: Working on the React course.
 Today we worked on a small app that was a random lottery number generator.
 It was kind of confusing to be honest but it helped to reinforce certain ideas.

+DAY 101: July 9, 2019

+Today's Progress: Spent some time job hunting and then I brushed up on my JavaScript interview questions as I have 2 initial phoe screenings coming up.